gladiuscode/react-native-orientation-director/README.md

 - [x] Listen to interface orientation status changes
 - [x] Lock the interface orientation to a specific orientation
 - [x] Unlock the interface orientation
+- [x] Reset supported interface orientations to settings
+- [x] Check if autorotation is enabled (Android only)

 ## Installation